OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 the runtime the type of device that the runtime should use for accelerator operations, but allows the runtime to choose which device of that type to use.

+OpenACC has recently introduced the `set` directive, which allows for multi-device programming with less reliance on using the OpenACC API.
+The `set` directive can be used to set the device number and device type that should be used and is functionally equivalent to the `acc_set_device_num()` API function.
+To set the device number, use `device_num` clause, and to set the type use the `device_type` clause.

 ---

 ### Multi-device Programming Example ###